LuanRT/YouTube.js/src/parser/README.md

   });
 }

-// There's some special methods for using with the parser —
+// There are some special methods for using with the parser —
 // such as getting the value as a YTNode. const prop = node.key("contents");
 if (prop.isNode()) {